juhyeonkim95/DXRPathTracer/WorkProgress.md

 - Still studying StructuredBuffer
 - In order to access normal, uv information, implementing StructuredBuffer is inevitable!
 - Changed mesh color buffer from ConstantBuffer to StructuredBuffer.
+- How to implement normal/uv information buffer?
+(StructuredBuffer vs ByteAddressBuffer)